 Guitar cabinets play a critical role in the tone that guitar players can obtain, together with guitar speakers.
-While their designs and constructions are far less sophisticated than their HIFI counterparts, their size, design and speakers association provide different results and will be more or less suited to your tone goals.
+While their designs and constructions are far less sophisticated than their HIFI counterparts, their size, design and speakers association provide different results and tonal balances.
 Geared at the beginner guitar player, this first blog post provides an introduction to the main types of cabs and how speaker association and implantation make a difference.

 Guitar cabinets are often built like simple « boxes » : they are most often using a rectangular shape with a front panel carrying 1, 2 or 4 guitar speakers (the « baffle »).
 The wood used is most often made of multiply wood or MDF.
 One of the most common wood for guitar cab is the Birch plywood as it provides a very rigid enclosure.
 The thickness of the cabinet panels can range from 12 to 15 or 18 mm ….
 The baffle is usually a little bit thicker in order to properly support the weight and vibrations of the speaker(s).